HowMuchDoINeed.co logo

 How to measure cable size UK?

-Measure the diameter of the bare copper conductor (not the insulation) using a calliper, then calculate the cross-sectional area in mm² using the formula: Area = π × (diameter ÷ 2)².
-Alternatively, check for printed markings on the cable sheath.
+Strip back the sheath and measure the diameter of the bare copper conductor (not the insulation) using a calliper.
+Then calculate the cross-sectional area in mm² using: Area = π × (diameter ÷ 2)².
+Quicker option: check for printed markings on the cable sheath — they're there more often than people think.

 How to calculate cable size UK?

-To calculate the required cable size, consider the load (in amps), cable length, and how the cable is installed.
-Enter these details into a cable size calculator to get a recommended size, or refer to the IET Wiring Regulations.
+You need three inputs: the load in amps, the cable length, and how the cable's being installed.
+Feed those into a cable size calculator and you'll get a recommended size.
+For anything non-standard, cross-reference with the IET Wiring Regulations.

 How to identify cable size UK?